 The first point is achievable through well-thought-out lines of authority and workflow approval sequences.
 Sales managers should be able to target those territories that they feel will provide the highest chances for success.
 Production planners and purchasing managers should be able to ramp up the business to achieve the goals targeted by Sales.
 If Marketing is an operating unit at the local level, its programs should be devised in support of the product requirements and the sales targets specified by the local operation.

-This does not mean that corporate needs, goals or messaging is ignored; it only means that the local business must serve its own needs.
-If local and corporate messages can dovetail or complement one another, fine; but the local message, the local product, sales and success must be the primary goal.
+This does not mean that corporate needs, goals or messaging are ignored; it means the local business must serve its own needs.
+If local and corporate messages can dovetail or complement one another, fine.
+But the local message, the local product, sales and success must be the primary goal.

 Local operations also need to be able to establish systems that support the businesses they are in.
 This sounds like a no-brainer, but it’s not always the case.
 In the era following Y2K, great credence was given to the notion of centralized, single-instance operational systems that would cover the entire enterprise.
 While these systems did provide a sort of seamless, enterprise-wide view of performance, that view was frequently distorted by the lack of local information.
 Additionally, the systems were not specialized enough to truly serve the needs of the local operation.